code-corps/ember-stripe-elements/README.md

 {{/stripe-card}}
 ```

-Also notice that we have a `submit` action which uses the `stripeElement`; we could define this in our controller like so:
+Also notice the `submit` action which passes the `stripeElement`; you could define this in your controller like so:

 ```js
 import Ember from 'ember';